music dictionary : As - As

 Asenowgrad(German n.)
 Asenovgrad (a town in central southern Bulgaria, located in Plovdiv Province, close to the city of Plovdiv)

-Asentimiento(Spanish m.) consent
+Asentimiento(Spanish m.) consent, assent

-asentir con la cabeza(Spanish) nod
+asentir con la cabeza(Spanish) to nod (in agreement)

 Asepsis(English, German f.) the state of being free of pathogenic microorganisms, the process of removing pathogenic microorganisms or protecting against infection